 TI-59

 Introduced in May 1977, the TI-59 is an early programmable calculator.
-Like its antcecesor teh SR-52, the TI-59 has an onboard magnetic card reader, and also a slot to add Solid State Software (“ROM Program Modules”).
+Like its ancestor the SR-52, the TI-59 has an onboard magnetic card reader and also a slot to add one Solid State Software cardridge (“ROM Program Modules”).

 TI-52

-The TI-52 adds base arithmetics and conversion, as well as complex numbers.
+Similar to the TI-30 Galaxy, the TI-52 adds base arithmetics and conversion, as well as simple operations with complex numbers.

 I acquired it in Oct.
 2022.